mathgladiator/adama-lang/docs/docs/language-tour.md

 The bubble is special type of **formula** which allows data to be computed based on who is viewing the document.
 This allows people to have a personalized view of the document such as being able to see their hand.
 As the **deck** and rows within the **deck** experience change, the formulas update automatically based on precise static analysis.
 These changes propagate to all viewers in a predictable way.

-This all begs the question: how do changes manifest?
+## Messages from Devices to the Document

-## Messages from you to document
+Change events on documents trigger using messages.

-Adama acts as a limited form of actor which can receive messages from clients.
+Adama acts as a message receiver of messages sent by the client.
 We can model a **message** similar to a **record**.
-For instance, we want to model a message to mean "I wish to draw $count cards" which we can model thusly:
+For instance, we can design a message that says "I wish to draw $count cards" demonstrated below:

 ```adama
 message Draw {